Skip to Content

 The Crosstown Trail debuted on June 1, 2019, after years of planning and discussion by volunteers and the nonprofit San Francisco Parks Alliance.
 It weaves across the city from Candlestick Park to Land’s End, connecting the bay to the sea with a patchwork of sidewalks, parks, and hiking trails.

 Five years later, the journey remains wondrous and challenging, offering intrepid walkers an all-day experience unlike any other.
-Much of the credit goes to the inherent geography of SF — a gorgeous little dollhouse of a city compared to other urban sprawls.
+Much of the credit goes to the inherent geography of SF — a captivating little dollhouse of a city compared to other urban sprawls.

 Part I: Settling in